mahendrabairagi/DeeplensWorkshop/README.md

 Select Download certificate and note the location of the certificates.zip file.
 Select Register.

 Note: Do not open the zip file.
 You will attach this zip file later on during device registration.

+## Configure your DeepLens

+In this step, you will connect the device to a Wi-Fi/Ethernet connection, upload the certificate and review your set-up.
+Then you're all set!

+Power ON your device

+<details> <summary>If you are connected over monitor setup </summary>

+  Make sure the middle LED is blinking.
+If it is not, then use a pin to reset the device.
+The reset button is located at the back of the device

+  Nvigate to the setup page at **192.168.0.1.**